dariol83/reatmetric/README.md

 - **eu.dariolucia.reatmetric.remoting**: this module provides the mechanism to expose an implementation of the IReatmetricSystem via Java RMI (server side).
 - **eu.dariolucia.reatmetric.remoting.connector**: this module provides the mechanism to connect to a remote implementation of the IReatmetricSystem via Java RMI (client side).
 - **eu.dariolucia.reatmetric.ui**: this module implements a fully featured UI (JavaFX-based) that can be used to start and operate a ReatMetric-based system.
+- **eu.dariolucia.reatmetric.driver.automation.base**: this module provides a driver codebase to implement an automation system based on script files.
+- **eu.dariolucia.reatmetric.driver.automation.groovy**: this module provides a driver implementation of an automation system capable to execute Groovy scripts.
+Preferred choice.
+- **eu.dariolucia.reatmetric.driver.automation.js**: this module provides a driver implementation of an automation system capable to execute Javascript scripts.
+Experimental.
-- **eu.dariolucia.reatmetric.driver.automation**: this module provides a driver implementation of an automation system capable to execute Javascript, Groovy or Python scripts.
+- **eu.dariolucia.reatmetric.driver.automation.python**: this module provides a driver implementation of an automation system capable to execute Python scripts.
+Experimental.
 - **eu.dariolucia.reatmetric.driver.spacecraft**: this module provides a driver implementation for the monitoring and control of a CCSDS/ECSS-PUS compliant spacecraft.
 Currently it includes support for the reception of TM/AOS frames via SLE RAF/RCF services, TM packet extraction, parameter decoding, PUS 9 time correlation, PUS 5 event mapping, PUS 1 command verification, PUS 11 on-board command scheduling (limited to 11,4 commands), telecommand encoding and CLTU transmission via SLE CLTU, full COP-1 support.
 - **eu.dariolucia.reatmetric.driver.test**: this module is a simple test driver that shows how to implement a simple custom driver.